- Bite-sized Trips

-There’s lots to think about when planning your Borneo adventure, and it’s important to take care of the essentials.
+There is a lot to think about when planning your Borneo adventure, and it’s important to take care of the essentials.
 This includes ensuring that your passport is up-to-date, with at least 6 months validity beyond your intended return date.
 Depending on your nationality, you may or may not need to apply for a visa.
-If you’re a UK passport holder, you’ll be granted a 3 month visa on arrival, so there is nothing you need to do in advance.
+If you’re a UK passport holder, you’ll be granted a 3-month visa on arrival, so there’s nothing you need to do in advance.
 It’s always worth keeping an eye on The Visa Machine for the most up to date information.

 The national Malaysian currency is the Ringgit (RM) and is also referred to as the Malaysian Dollar.
-Be sure to always have enough money on you as it’s not uncommon for ATM’s to be out of order just when you need them.
-All hotels and banks offer currency exchange services, however the best exchange rate can be found at smaller currency exchange desks in shopping malls.
-For the latest currency exchange rate take a look at Oanda.
+Be sure to always have enough money on you as it’s not uncommon for ATMs to be out of order just when you need them.
+All hotels and banks offer currency exchange services, but the best exchange rate can be found at smaller currency exchange desks in shopping malls.

 Malaysia Tourism Tax